-Attach as Exhibit IV: The Provider shall submit as part of the proposal, the following:
+Attach as Exhibit II: The Provider shall submit as part of the proposal, the following:

-a.
-An organization-wide chart showing where the proposed program fits within the Provider's agency.
+- a.
+An organization-wide chart showing where the proposed program fits within the Provider's agency. - b.

-- b.
 A program-specific chart showing each staff position in the program, including title, full-time equivalency (FTE), and the lines of authority/supervision. - c.
 A position description specifying the education, work experience, training qualifications, and the work requirements for each staff position in the program. - d.
 A current resume for all personnel identified in the proposed budget request. - e.
-A staffing pattern (chart listing program staff), including staff to Participant ratios that allows a significant and consistent amount of time to work directly with clients who are participating in an alternate housing search and receiving case management service.
-The staff to Participant ratio shall allow time for strengths-based motivational work with clients who are moving at a slower pace towards housing. - f.
-A staffing pattern (chart listing program staff), including staff to Participant ratios.
+A staffing pattern (chart listing program staff), including staff to Participant ratios. - f.
+A staff to Participant ratio that allows a significant and consistent amount of time to work directly with Participants who are participating in an alternate housing search and receiving case management service.

+This will allow time for strengths-based motivational work with Participants who are moving at a slower pace towards housing.